Public health genetics applies genetic and genomic information to improve public health and prevent disease.

 Adapted from ASTHO’s “Framework for Public Health Genetics Policies and Practices in State and Local Public Health Agencies”.
 View the framework here.

-Interested in learning more about public health or genetics?
+Interested in learning more about public health, genetics, or genomics?
 Check out some great resources below.

 Public Health